Here’s my guide to Melbourne’s CBD and all the fun things to do with one day in the Melbourne city centre.

 Now that the sun has finally begun to shine on the weekends in Melbourne, I’ve been taking myself on walks around the city whenever I can.
 It’s been fun to not only get some much-needed vitamin D but be a tourist in my home city.
 You know that’s what I love.
 Here is an itinerary for how to spend a day in Melbourne city.

 Brunch is a big thing in Melbourne, so you will find many cafes and restaurants around the CBD serving it up on the weekends.
-A popular spot is 1000 £ Bend on Little Lonsdale Street.
-The lively music, distressed interior and plethora of powerpoints ensure it is always full of locals.
+Check out this guide from The Urban List for all the brunch recommendations.

 Alternatively, take one of the free city trams to The District Docklands, which was formerly known as HarbourTown.
 Here you will find Katies, Crossroads, City Chic, Famous Footwear and many more excellent stores with excellent sales.
 If that isn’t enough outlets for you, there is even the Spencer Outlet Centre too at Southern Cross Station.
 Who needs the full-priced designer brands within the city centre?

 I love walking along the Yarra.
 It always seems to be buzzing with people on the weekends.
 You can detour and check out the Skydeck at Eureka Tower.
 Or head towards the Arts Centre and enjoy the weekly Sunday Market.
 From 10 to 4 there are many handmade gifts for purchase, some snacks and live music too.
 Then you can either head over the bridge to Federation Square and Flinders Street Station, or continue towards the greenery of Alexandra Gardens or the Royal Botanic Gardens.

 The past few times I have walked around Melbourne city there has been a festival happening.
 Recently there was a mass of Asian food stands along Southbank Promenade and I quite enjoyed the Mexican Festival at Federation Square in September too.

 If these don’t take your fancy, there are many dining options on the promenade.
 I recommend the Arbory, which is located right next door to Flinders Street.
 Federation Square is a great place for people watching too.